 “Revising John of Wales’ role in creating the Manipulus florum,” in New perspectives on Thomas of Ireland’s Manipulus florum: Proceedings of the colloquium, 16-17 May 2014 / Nouvelles perspectives sur le Manipulus florum de Thomas d’Irlande: Actes du colloque, 16-17 mai 2014, J. Hamesse, M.J.
 Mũnoz & C.L.
-Nighman (eds.), PIMS Papers in Mediaeval Studies, Toronto (forthcoming in Fall 2019).
+Nighman (eds.), PIMS Papers in Mediaeval Studies 32, Toronto: PIMS Publications, 2019, 17-30.

 “Editorial agency in the Manipulus florum: Thomas of Ireland’s reception of two works by Peter of Blois,” in From Learning to Love: Schools, Law, and Pastoral Care in the Middle Ages – Essays in Honour of Joseph W. Goering, T. Sharp et al. (eds.), Papers in Mediaeval Studies 29, Toronto: PIMS Publications, 2017, 224-48.

 The Intellectual Life, 4.2 (1873), p.
 186